ghostFreak03/AI-Learning-Journey-From-Zero-to-Research/README.md

 # AI Learning Journey 🤖 - From Zero to Research 👨🏻‍🔬

-This repository is a public record of my journey to becoming an AI Research Engineer/Scientist over the next few years.
+This repository is a public record of an Android engineer's journey to becoming an AI Research Engineer/Scientist over the next few years.
 Documenting everything I learn from books, projects, and experiments.
 I'm starting from scratch and aiming to build strong foundations in Mathematics, Machine Learning, Deep Learning, and Large Language Models (LLMs).

 ### Current Book: Grokking Deep Learning – Andrew Trask